top of page

 Homosexuality is not on the list of unrighteous actions

-The list of unrighteous actions condemns exploitive, abusive behaviour as immoral - whether by heterosexuals or homosexuals.
+The list of unrighteous actions condemns exploitative, abusive behaviour as immoral - whether by heterosexuals or homosexuals.
 Whoremonger is a term meaning an adult male sexually exploiting an adolescent boy (7), or the dominant partner in using a prostitute.
-Idolatry can apply to worshippers of Aphrodite treating temple prostitutes as idols or it can apply today to treating sex as an idol.
-Effeminate refers to a male being passive in a same-sex encounter, being dominated or used like a female.
+Idolatry can apply to worshippers of Aphrodite treating temple prostitutes as idols, or it can apply today to treating sex as an idol.
+Effeminate refers to a male being passive in a same-sex encounter, being dominated or being used like a female.
 Sodomy is connected to violent rape and gang rape of boys or men (Genesis 19:4-7, Judges 19:22-23).
 In ancient history, it was unrighteous to rape a male but acceptable to take advantage of females (Genesis 19:8, Judges 19:24).
 The writer lists men-stealers, which likely refers to the kidnapping or human trafficking of adolescent boys as slaves for prostitution.
-At the temple of the goddess Artemis (8) in Ephesus, there is no evidence of women temple prostitutes, but it was common to enslave young boys at brothels.
+At the temple of the goddess Artemis (8) in Ephesus, there is no evidence of female temple prostitutes, but it was common to enslave young boys at brothels.
 The writer does not place blame on the prostitutes, who were likely minors or women (not legal persons).
 Instead, the writer criticizes people who kidnap, steal people, take charge of prostitutes or use prostitutes.

-Paul, or an imitator of Paul, says Paul trusted Timothy with instructions because of prophecies elders made about Timothy when they laid their hands on him and commissioned him for ministry.
-The instructions are given to help Timothy hold faith and good conscience, not like others who have ruined their faith because they did not listen to their conscience.
+Paul, or an imitator of Paul, says that Paul trusted Timothy with instructions because of prophecies elders made about Timothy when they laid their hands on him and commissioned him for ministry.
+The instructions are given to help Timothy hold faith and a good conscience, unlike others who have ruined their faith because they did not listen to their conscience.
 The writer expresses gratitude that God entrusted Paul with the gospel, strengthened him and considered him faithful and suitable for ministry even though he had a history of attacking followers of Jesus.
 God showed Paul mercy, and he became an example for others who want to receive God's mercy.
-"Christ Jesus came into the world to save sinners" and Paul calls himself the biggest sinner of all.
+"Christ Jesus came into the world to save sinners," and Paul calls himself the biggest sinner of all.
 Maybe we should imitate Paul's attitude, eager to thank God for showing us mercy, slow to call out the actions of others.

-The remainder of 1 Timothy does not refer to sexual orientation and quotes from scholars below are not comments related to homosexuality.
+The remainder of 1 Timothy does not refer to sexual orientation, and quotes from scholars below are not comments related to homosexuality.

-Check out my post on 1 Timothy 2. where the writer corrects false doctrine and comforts a woman afraid of childbirth.
-Reminding the reader of the goal of peace and godliness that will attract people to know God, the writer instructs three groups:
+Check out my post on 1 Timothy 2. where I explore a myriad of views on the meaning of this disputed passage.
+The writer reminds the reader of the goal of peace and godliness that will attract people to know God,

 "and she shall be saved through the child-bearing, if they remain in faith, and love, and sanctification, with sobriety."
 1 Timothy 2:15 Young's Literal Translation